arashl1364/BFMediate/README.md

 out_1 = PartialMed(Data=Data, Prior = list(A_M=A_M, A_Y=A_Y_ref), R = R)

 ```
-In order to work with the estimated posterior draws e.g. to compute posterior means, 95% CI, and particularly to compute Bayes factors off of the posterior draws, it is important to make sure the MCMC procedure has converged and the estimated distribution is stable.
-We can do this by plotting the MCMC traces of the model parameters.
+For valid inference, e.g., about posterior means, 95% HDIs, and meaningful Bayes factors computed from the posterior draws, it is important ensure the MCMC has converged.
+One way to inspect convergence is to plot MCMC traces, i.e., the MCMC-iteration count on the x-axis agains draws of functions of draws on the y-axis.
-The simple partial mediation model converges immediately and there is no need to set a burnin and throw away any number of initial draws:
+Even though the simple mediation model employs a Gibbs sampler, it essentially converges immediately.
+More specifically, based on R=2000 no burn-in period from starting values can be discerned:
 ```
 if(.Platform$OS.type=="windows") {
   quartz<-function() windows()